Hua–Yi distinction: China

 Confucius lived during a time of war between Chinese states.
 He regarded people who did not respect the traditional value of li as "barbarians", as he believed the workings of a civilised state should be founded on ethical conduct, which he said must stem from li.
 Confucius argued that a state founded on the relatively cruel social codes of conquest and warlordism was barbaric in contrast to one founded on the principles of stately righteousness.
 In Analect 3.5, Confucius said, "The Yi and Di barbarian tribes with rulers are not as viable as the various Chinese states without them."

 The Disposition of Error, a fifth-century tract defending Buddhism, notes that when Confucius was threatening to take residence among the nine barbarian states (九黎) he said, "If a gentleman-scholar dwells in their midst, what baseness can there be among them?"
 An alternate translation of the philosopher's Analect 9.14 is, "Someone said: 'They are vulgar.
 What can you do about them?'
 The Master said: 'A gentleman used to live there.
 How could they be vulgar?'"
 In both translations, the author is shown to believe in the superiority of the Hua culture over that of the Yi.

-The prominent Shuowen Jiezi character dictionary (121 CE) defines yi as "level; peaceful" (平) or "people of eastern regions" (東方之人) and does not attempt to marginalise them.
+The prominent Shuowen Jiezi character dictionary (121 CE) defines yi as "level; peaceful" or "people of eastern regions" and does not attempt to marginalise them.
 This implies that the Hua-Yi distinction was not universally held.